asciimo/kitalog/README.md

 ## 🔧 Status

 Kitalog is currently in active development.
-The [MVP requirements](mvp-requirements.md) define the current feature scope and priorities.
+The [MVP requirements](docs/mvp-requirements.md) define the current feature scope and priorities.
+[Developer instructions](docs/development.md) include how to set up and run Kitalog.

 ## 🐾 Why “Kitalog”?